Get Free Magazine

 Additionally, the disaggregated hardware and software RAN components enable the network operator to upgrade software functionality without ripping out & replacing the underlying physical infrastructure, i.e., future-proof their 5G hardware infrastructure investments.

-Due to the integrated nature of the traditional RAN equipment and interfaces’, or proprietary OpenRAN solutions, the network operators cannot mix and match RAN subcomponents from different vendors, this does not preclude an operator to mix and match different vendors across different geographical footprints as most operators today have several RAN vendors in addition to where OpenRAN is being introduced in regional test deployments.
-Multiple industry forums are working to overcome the limitation to enable interoperability between multi-vendor RAN components while at the same time match the performance of integrated RAN solutions.
+Due to the integrated nature of the traditional RAN equipment and interfaces, or proprietary OpenRAN solutions, the network operators cannot mix and match RAN subcomponents from different vendors, this does not preclude an operator from mixing and matching different vendors across different geographical footprints as most operators today have several RAN vendors in addition to where OpenRAN is being introduced in regional test deployments.
+Multiple industry forums are working to overcome the limitation to enable interoperability between multi-vendor RAN components while at the same time matching the performance of integrated RAN solutions.

 In the vRAN solution

 - The radio unit still runs on proprietary hardware.